necro-nemesis/Lokinet-RPM-package/README.md

 - a copy of oxen-mq (gz tarball)

 loki-network
-- a copy of loki-netowrk (gz tarball)
+- a copy of loki-network (gz tarball)
 - a copy of lokinet.ini (unachived)
 - a copy of lokinet.service (unarchived)